-Prerequisite: A minimum grade of 'C' in AP DL 203/AP AC 203
+Prerequisite: A minimum grade of 'C' in AP DL/AP AC 203 Note: Cross listed as AP PL 204/ AP AC 204; may be taken two times

 This course will give the student more in depth training related to on the job conditions.
 Basic estimating, material take offs and organizing jobs will be included.